-Twenty years later, Shannon was desperate and reaching the end of his life (possibly contemplating suicide) when approached by They Who Wield Power (Keeper of the Flame/Lann, Prince Rey of el Dorado, Tyrannus), an alliance of would-be world conquerors.
-They empowered several new super-villains as pawns in their plans for the world.
-Shannon was provided with a helmet designed to look like a human eyeball and able to hypnotize victims who gazed at it.
+Twenty years later, Shannon was desperate and reaching the end of his life (possibly contemplating suicide), when he was approached by They Who Wield Power (including Keeper of the Flame/Lann, Prince Rey of el Dorado, and Tyrannus).
+They empowered several new super-villains as pawns in their plans for the world, and Shannon was provided with a helmet designed to look like a human eyeball, able to hypnotize victims who gazed upon it.
 He was also given a laser pistol.
-His career as a villain had begun.
+Shannon's career as a villain had begun.

-The Orb took to riding a motorbike again and was next seen at the head of a gang of tough bikers.
+The Orb took to riding a motorbike again and was next seen at the head of a gang of intimidating bikers.
 He led them to invade "Ghost Rider's Motorcycle Extravaganza" in Madison Square Garden.
-He hypnotized the guards before they had a chance to shoot at them and proceeded to take over the audience, including Mary-Jane Watson.
-Peter Parker ( Spider-Man) was in the audience but his spider-sense allowed him to sense the danger before it occurred, looking away when the Orb hypnotized the others.
+He hypnotized the guards before they had a chance to shoot and proceeded to take over the audience, including Mary-Jane Watson.
+Peter Parker (Spider-Man) was in the audience, but his spider-sense allowed him to sense the danger before it occurred, looking away when the Orb hypnotized the others.
 The Orb took hostage Roxanne Simpson, daughter of his former partner.
-He then found himself facing her concerned love interest Ghost Rider/ Johnny Blaze.
+He then found himself facing her concerned love interest, Ghost Rider/ Johnny Blaze.
 He maneuvered the crowd between himself and Blaze, forcing the latter to stop his bike before actually hitting the civilians.
 Blaze also prevented Spider-Man from approaching the Orb, afraid that the web-slinger would harm Roxanne instead.
 Shannon explained his story and asked Blaze to sign away the ownership of the cycle show.
 (At the time Blaze had the public convinced the Ghost Rider was just an identity he used on his stunts).

 The Orb left with Roxanne and his gang.
 Blaze was able to wake up the crowd from its trance and tracked Shannon down.
 He offered him the ownership papers of the show and received Roxanne in exchange.
-The exchange went on as planned but then the Orb commanded his gang to execute the couple.
-Spider-Man had witnessed the event and attacked the gang members before they had a chance to shoot.
-The two heroes easily knocked out the bikers while the Orb grabbed Roxanne and ran away.
+The exchange went on as planned, but then the Orb commanded his gang to execute the couple.
+Spider-Man, who had witnessed the event, attacked the gang members before they had a chance to shoot.
+The two heroes quickly knocked out the bikers while the Orb grabbed Roxanne and ran away.
 They tracked him down to a subway tunnel where the heroes were able to pull Roxanne to safety.
 The Orb kept running until seemingly killed by a runaway train.